wighawag/hardhat-deploy/README.md

 - These helpers contains options to auto mine on dev network (to speed up test deployments).
 - save metadata of deployed contract so they can always be fully verified, via [sourcify](https://sourcify.dev) or [etherscan](https://etherscan.io).
 - ability to submit contract source to etherscan and sourcify for verification at any time.
 (Because **hardhat-deploy** will save all the necessary info, it can be executed at any time.)
-- support harhdat's fork feature so deployment can be accessed even when run through fork.
+- support hardhat's fork feature so deployment can be accessed even when run through fork.
-- named accounts are automatically impersonnated too, so you can perform tx as if you had their private key.
+- named accounts are automatically impersonated too, so you can perform tx as if you had their private key.
 - proxy deployment with ability to upgrade them transparently, only if code changes.
 - this include support for [openzeppelin](https://openzeppelin.com) transparent proxies
 - diamond deployment with facets, allowing you to focus on what the new version will be.
 It will generate the diamondCut necessary to reach the new state.